 Once again, make sure every meal has protein and some healthy fats so that you will stay fuller longer, have more stable blood sugar, better energy and less cravings.
 For example, add a portion of chicken, fish or tempeh (proteins) to your meal, along with some avocado or hemp seeds (healthy fats).
 Don’t forget, every main in our Energy Boosting Recipe Book follows these principles.

 At the risk of sounding like a broken record, the same rules apply with snacking.
 Make sure your snack has some protein and/or fats.
 For example, instead of just an apple, pair your apple with some almonds or a tablespoon of natural peanut butter.
 The fats will keep you fuller longer and give you more steady energy.
+P.S. you don't need to do this every time, but if you need a snack that will give you more sustained energy, try this.

 Here are two examples of what your day could look like when you’re following the steps outlined above.